 Just like in the pic given below:

-If your keyword is showing high number of ad results, congratulations it’s actually a high value keyword.
+If your keyword is showing a high number of ad results, congratulations it’s actually a high-value keyword.

 Have you seen “Trends” somewhere in your Gmail account?

 The thing here to mention is that we need to view the trend of a keyword to know its value.